Choose the perfect holiday letting

 Holiday Home Availability Information in Orlando

-The weather in Orlando
+The Weather in Orlando

-Getting to Orlando
+Where to eat in Orlando

-Whether you are eating in or dining out, be sure to try some local dishes during your stay.
+Whether you're eating in or dining out, be sure to try some local dishes during your stay.
 While the city itself has few traditional delicacies, some of Florida’s dishes include gator (as in alligator) bites, conch fritters (if you like seafood try High Tide Harry’s), and the meaty, pickle-filled Cuban sandwich.
 Key lime pie, a southern creation, is also a must.
 For Key Lime Coconut Patties, Gummy Gators and other candy simulations, visit Anastasia's Confections.

-For instance, in addition to Disney’s open-bus Kilimanjaro Safaris, you could try an air-boat ride in Kissimmee’s Spirit of the Swamp.
+After Disney’s open-bus Kilimanjaro Safaris, you could try an air-boat ride in Kissimmee’s Spirit of the Swamp.
 Or perhaps after riding your bike in the sky at Universal’s E.T.
 Adventures, you’ll have the courage to zip-wire over alligators at Gatorland?
 For interactive experiences with slightly more approachable animals, and for a relaxing end to the day, head to Seaworld’s Discovery Cove to swim with dolphins, or learn to ride a horse with DreamCatcher Horse Ranch and Rescue.